How to Wire Tweeters to Speakers? (6 Steps)

 What is the Purpose of a Tweeter Speaker?

-You’ll need a tweeter speaker to produce and catch high-pitched sounds such as female voices.
-For instance, most sounds, such as electric guitar notes, chimes, synthetic keyboard sounds, and some drum effects, produce high-pitched frequencies.
-(1, 2)
+You’ll need a tweeter speaker to produce and catch high-pitched sounds.
+Examples are female voices, electric guitar notes, chimes, synthetic keyboard sounds, and certain drum effects, which all produce high-pitched frequencies.

 What Size Wire is the Most Suitable for Tweeter Speaker?

-If the distance is under 20 feet, you can use 14 gauge or 16-gauge speaker wires.
-However, if the distance is more than 20 feet, the voltage drop will be much higher.
-Consequently, you might have to use thicker wires.
+If the distance is under 20 feet, you can use 14- or 16-gauge speaker wires.
+However, if the distance is more than 20 feet, the voltage drop will be higher, so you might have to use 12-gauge or thicker wires.

 References